-Please consult the HIM Handbook from the Burnett Honors College for a comprehensive description of the HIM program.
-This FAQ only addresses issues related to the BSBS HIM program.
+Please consult the Honors Undergraduate Thesis (HUT) Handbook from the Burnett Honors College for a comprehensive description of the HUT program.
+This FAQ addresses issues related to the BSBS HIM program.

 COURSEWORK AND EXPECTATIONS